AhmedBilalBhatti/ChatBot/README.md

 improvement in Technologies today people depend on these things as they are needed in every aspect of their work and life.
 My project is not the entire application but I have tried my best to achieve maximum knowledge and to implement maximum technologies in my project.
-However to some extent I have achieved many thing in it
+However to some extent I have achieved many thing in it.
 # Purpose of Developing:
 The purpose of developing a chatbot is to create an interactive and engaging virtual assistant that can assist users in various tasks, provide information, and simulate conversations.
 By